QNM families: classification and competition: Introduction

-Indeed, recent theoretical explorations have shown that the emergence of new QNM families is a widespread phenomenon in a variety of physical scenarios.
+Within this expanding landscape, recent theoretical explorations have shown that the emergence of new QNM families is a widespread phenomenon in a variety of physical scenarios.
 These new families can be categorized by their physical origins.
 Firstly, modifications to spacetime's asymptotic or topological structure can introduce new QNM families.
-A prime example is found in \cite{Cardoso:2017soq}, where, in addition to the familiar photon sphere (PS) family tied to the BH's light ring, a distinct and long-lived de Sitter family arises from the presence of the cosmological horizon.
+A prime example is found in \cite{Cardoso:2017soq}, where, in addition to the familiar photon sphere (PS) family tied to the black hole's light ring, a distinct and long-lived de Sitter family arises from the presence of the cosmological horizon.
 Exotic compact objects like wormholes \cite{Cardoso:2016rao,Bueno:2017hyj,Qian:2025lau}, or even specific braneworld models \cite{Tan:2024qij}, can feature effective potential wells that trap perturbations, giving rise to long-lived echo families \cite{Cardoso:2019rvt}.
-Additionally, the echo modes were also found and analyzed by imposing a non-smooth effective potential \cite{Liu:2021aqh,Daghigh:2025wcw,Xie:2025jbr}.
+Additionally, the echo modes were also found and analyzed by imposing {a modified boundary condition at the horizon \cite{Abedi:2020ujo, Cardoso:2017cqb, Cardoso:2016oxy} or} a non-smooth effective potential \cite{Liu:2021aqh,Daghigh:2025wcw,Xie:2025jbr}.
 Secondly, the coupling between gravitational perturbations and other matter fields invariably leads to mixed spectra.
 For examples, the gravito-electromagnetic coupling in Kerr-Newman spacetimes splits the QNM spectra into PS and near-horizon families \cite{Dias:2015wqa}; and the gravitational and scalar modes in various scalar-tensor theories become intertwined \cite{Guo:2022rms, Blazquez-Salcedo:2016enn,Lin:2025lsz}.
+The coupling within Einstein-Maxwell-scalar theories can also generate long-lived modes and associated echoes, a notable feature that has been shown to persist even at the fully nonlinear level \cite{Sang:2022hng,Melis:2024kfr}.
 Lastly, the intrinsic properties of the perturbing fields themselves, such as the mass of a Proca field, can generate quasi-bound states that form their own spectral families \cite{Rosa:2011my,Lei:2023wlt}.
 All these studies suggest that complex spacetime geometries or matter contents could leave their imprints directly on the global structure of the QNM spectra.

 Since the perturbation spectrum can exhibit such rich structures, it is significant to take care of the global structure of the spectra besides the QNM spectra themselves.
 Especially, the spectra structure itself, including the number of mode families, their physical origins, hierarchical arrangement, and interaction, constitutes a new and largely untapped channel of information about the spacetime geometry and the underlying physical theory.
 Cardoso \textit{et al}. have laid the groundwork by performing a physical classification of QNM families in the frequency domain \cite{Cardoso:2017soq}, however, the dynamical picture of how these distinct families are excited and compete for dominance as the time goes by remains an open issue.
 This is important because the temporal evolution of the spectral structure is very crucial for a complete extraction of information from the ringdown signal.
 Our study aims to bridge this gap by proposing a preliminary but systematic methodology for analyzing complex systems that possesses multiple QNM families.
 Encouraged by the above, we select an theoretical testbed, a hairy Schwarzschild black hole constructed via the gravitational decoupling (GD) method \cite{Ovalle:2020kpd}, which naturally gives rise to a double-peak effective potential capable of supporting both PS and echo spectrum families.